PauGuirao/F1OLAP/README.md

 ## Extracting the Remote Database
 -To extract the database we use a Java Application which follows the MVC(Model-View-Controller) structure.
-Firstly the controller controls the start and functionallity of the RemoteConnection and the LocalConnection
+Firstly the controller controls the start of the RemoteConnection and the LocalConnection

 ```java
     private Connection remoteConnection;